A strong clinical emphasis and focus on direct patient-centred care

 Regular workshops aimed at preparing trainees for future practice and the GPhC registration assessment

-A foundation year training programme provided by NHS England which complements the work-based training and covers specific areas of the GPhC learning outcomes and Registration Assessment Framework.
+Attendance at the NHS England commissioned training support sessions which complement the work-based training and covers specific areas of the GPhC learning outcomes and Registration Assessment Framework.

 About our 12-month hospital training programme

-The hospital training programme has been designed to facilitate the transition from student to clinical practitioner in all aspects of hospital pharmacy practice.
+The hospital training programme has been designed to help you develop from student to clinical practitioner in all aspects of hospital pharmacy practice.

 Following a full induction and workplace orientation, the rotational programme covers a wide range of therapeutic and medicines management areas, including medical & surgical specialties, haematology & oncology, palliative care, emergency care, critical care, paediatrics, and aseptics.